DopplerHQ/awesome-bots/readme.md

 * [Layer Messenger design kit](http://layer.com/messaging-design-kit/) - A design kit for Sketch, containing everything you need to craft beautiful and functional rich messaging experiences
 * [Convointerface](https://convointerface.com/) - Build Chatbots, Messaging apps, and Conversational forms with easy to use design assets
 * [Walkiebot](https://walkiebot.co/) - Design your bot dialogue.
 Test copy, add attachments and share with your dev team.
 Made for humans, readable by Slack
+* [Twinery](https://twinery.org/) - Twine is an open-source tool for telling interactive, nonlinear stories

 #### Testing
 * [BotTesting](http://bottesting.co/) - Test your bot!
 Send your email and bot link to us, we’ll examine your bot’s performance and usability